Training and Projecting: A Reduced Basis Method Emulator for Many-Body Physics

-In recent years, a technique called eigenvector continuation (EC) \cite{frame2018eigenvector} was developed to emulate computationally intensive calculations involving bound states of Hamiltonian operators \cite{konig2020eigenvector} and nuclear scattering \cite{furnstahl2020efficient,melendez2021fast,drischler2021toward}.
-EC has shown excellent performance in interpolation and extrapolation by working with two elements: choosing its basis functions (the ansatz) from the linear span of exact solutions to the problem at hand, and using a variational principle---for example the Rayleigh-Ritz method \cite{frame2018eigenvector,cohen1986quantum} or the Kohn variational principle \cite{furnstahl2020efficient,kohn1948variational}---to obtain equations for the coefficients of this linear combination.
+In recent years, a technique called eigenvector continuation (EC)~\cite{frame2018eigenvector} was developed to emulate computationally intensive calculations involving bound states of Hamiltonian operators ~\cite{konig2020eigenvector} and nuclear scattering~\cite{furnstahl2020efficient,melendez2021fast,drischler2021toward}.
+EC has shown excellent performance in interpolation and extrapolation by working with two elements: choosing its ansatz functions from the linear span of exact solutions to the problem at hand, and using a variational principle---for example the Rayleigh-Ritz method~\cite{frame2018eigenvector,cohen1986quantum} or the Kohn variational principle~\cite{furnstahl2020efficient,kohn1948variational}---to obtain equations for the coefficients of this linear combination.

-We present an emulator constructed in the formalism of reduced basis methods (RBMs) \cite{almroth1978automatic,quarteroni2015reduced,hesthaven2016certified}, a set of dimensionality-reduction techniques that have proven useful in a variety of computationally-intensive problems involving partial differential equations \cite{quarteroni2011certified,nguyen2010reduced,field2011reduced,MILANI20084812}.
+We present an emulator constructed in the formalism of reduced basis methods (RBMs) ~\cite{almroth1978automatic,quarteroni2015reduced,hesthaven2016certified}, a set of dimensionality-reduction techniques that fall under the umbrella of reduced order models \cite{quarteroni2014reduced,brunton2019data,melendez2022model}.
+These methods have seen active development over the last two decades, proving to be useful in a variety of computationally-intensive problems involving partial differential equations ~\cite{quarteroni2011certified,nguyen2010reduced,field2011reduced,MILANI20084812}.
 EC can be naturally connected to RBMs by constructing a generalization of EC through a Galerkin method formulation.
 The key insight is that once a reasonable choice of ansatz functions has been made (for example, the EC basis), all that is needed is a method to select a suitable candidate approximation from the ansatz subspace.
 This could be achieved, for instance, by using a variational principle, minimizing a cost functional, or by finding the fixed point of an iterative scheme.
-Among the alternatives, the Galerkin method---the option often chosen in RBMs---stands out for its simplicity: it attempts to find an accurate approximate solution by projecting the problem to a well-chosen very-low dimensional subspace.
-This simplicity allows the RBM formulation to be applied to a wide variety of problems in a straightforward way.
+Among the alternatives, the Galerkin method---the option chosen in RBMs---stands out for its simplicity: it attempts to find an accurate approximate solution by projecting the problem to a well-chosen very-low dimensional subspace.
+This simplicity allows these methods to be applied to a wide variety of problems in a straightforward way.